Guichaguri/FastBean/README.md

 The generated `Bean` instance allows you to create a new instance and fill and extract the properties without using reflection or method handles.

-Here's an example showing how you can create a new instance and fill with data from a map:
+Here's an example showing how you can create a new instance, fill with data from a map:
 ```java
 HashMap<String, Object> data = new HashMap<>();
 data.put("name", "John");